Farama-Foundation/ViZDoom/doc/DoomGame.md

 Initializes a new episode.
 All rewards, variables and state are restarted.
 After calling this method, the first state from the new episode will be available.
-If the recordFilePath is not empty, given episode will be recorded to this file (as a Doom lump).
+If the recordFilePath is not empty, the new episode will be recorded to this file (as a Doom lump).

-In multiplayer game, the host can call this method to finish the game.
+In a multiplayer game, the host can call this method to finish the game.
 Then the rest of the players must also call this method to start a new episode.